 “Alibaba’s training programmes provide university students in other countries with the knowledge and skills, and, later, the jobs to service the company’s products, while having their branding displayed prominently in universities around the world.”

-“Academic collaborations with good local community involvement may help build a better corporate image for the Chinese tech firms, thereby it may lead to better public perceptions of Chinese technology and broadly of Chinese business presence among the local population,” agreed Dr He.
+Dr He agreed.
+“Academic collaborations with good local community involvement may help build a better corporate image for the Chinese tech firms, thereby it may lead to better public perceptions of Chinese technology and broadly of Chinese business presence among the local population,” she said.

 “But it’s also hard to say how much of this will translate into a better perception of China among the host country’s diplomatic community and defence [and] intelligence community, who are likely to be concerned with higher-order security interests in addition to economic development.”